gravitational/teleport/docs/admin-guide.md

 As [explained above](#nomenclature), a Teleport Cluster has a name and is managed by a `teleport` daemon with "auth service" enabled.

-Lets assume we need to place some servers behind a firewall, and we only want Teleport user "john" to have access to them.
+Let's assume we need to place some servers behind a firewall, and we only want Teleport user "john" to have access to them.
 Assume we already have our primary Teleport cluster and our users set up.
 Say, this cluster is called "main".

 Now, to add behind-the-firewall machines and restrict access only to "john", we will have to do the following:

 1. Create a new cluster for behind-the-firewall machines.
-Lets call it "cluster-b".
+Let's call it "cluster-b".
 2. Add "cluster-b" to the list of `trusted clusters` of "main".
 3. Add "main" cluster to the list of `trusted clusters` of "cluster-b".
 4. Tell "cluster-b" to open a reverse tunnel to "main" cluster, this SSH tunnel will connect from behind a firewall out to the proxy service of "main" cluster.
 5. Tell "cluster-b" to only allow "john" from cluster "main".
 6. John will have to use `--cluster` flag when using `tsh` command to connect to nodes inside of "cluster-b".

-Lets look into the details of each step.
-First, lets configure two independent (at first)
+Let's look into the details of each step.
+First, let's configure two independent (at first)
 clusters:

 ```